sanger-tol/PretextView/README.md

 The Mac app was built for MacOS 10.13.6<br/>
 The Linux app was built for kernel 3.13<br/>

+The Linux app is a binary can be launched from the command line.<br/>

 More prebuilt versions will be added if there's demand for them.

 # Windows Builds